 Put A Right-Hand Ring On It

-Right hand ring jewellery, is worn as a declaration of independence or to mark a milestone.
+Right-hand ring jewellery is worn as a declaration of independence or to mark a milestone.
 Whatever their significance, right-hand rings are most definitely back as women want to show who they are.

 Beyoncé’s hit song “put a ring on it” is her inspiring female power anthem ‘Single Ladies’.
-These days, independent women are spending their own hard-earned cash on extravagant diamond or gemstone rings.
+These days, independent women are spending their own hard-earned cash on the extravagant diamond or gemstone rings.
 They proudly flaunting them – on their right hands for all to see.

-What are right hand rings?
+What are right-hand rings?

 The term for this used to be cocktail rings.
-Now a days its normal for women to wear statement rings they are typically bold, colourful gemstones.
+Nowadays it’s normal for women to wear statement rings they are typically bold, colourful gemstones.
 Usually, women have bought for themselves, but some men are also commissioning a right had ring for their partner.
 The purchase of the ring is significant too, as women invest in a right-hand ring to mark a milestone.
 This could be a birthday, a professional achievement or even a divorce.

-The best thing about right finger rings is that there are no rules.
+The best thing about the right finger rings is that there are no rules.
 Some women choose to indulge in a diamond solitaire while others opt for a flamboyant statement ring.

-Right hand ring: which finger?
+Right-hand ring: which finger?

 Again, as with the style of ring, there are no hard and fast rules.
-When it comes to right hand rings, most people tend to wear them on the right ring or index finger.
+When it comes to right-hand rings, most people tend to wear them on the right ring or index finger.
 It is not uncommon to see women wearing a single ring, or one on every digit, from pinkie to thumb.

 Traditionally, each finger had its own symbolism, with the index finger reserved for membership rings such as those bearing a family crest.
 Thumb rings are seen as a sign of wealth and empowerment.
 The right pinkie can also indicate professional status, often presented to graduates in the USA.

-How do you wear right hand ring?
+How do you wear a right-hand ring?

-In keeping with the tradition set by the 1920s flappers, in Western countries the right hand is often reserved for fun, flamboyant jewels, such as cocktail rings.
-As most people are right handed, wearing a statement ring on this hand increases its visibility, making it more noticeable to other people.
+In keeping with the tradition set by the 1920s flappers, in Western countries, the right hand is often reserved for fun, flamboyant jewels, such as cocktail rings.
+As most people are right-handed, wearing a statement ring on this hand increases its visibility, making it more noticeable to other people.

 With rings of a more minimal design, wearing them stacked vertically on one finger or spread across the whole hand can look very stylish.
 Rings that coil up the finger are also very fashionable now.